-While data backup and replication have their similarities, they are not the same, and rather than competing with one another can be used as complimentary tools to maximize the efficiency of an IT environment.
+While data backup and replication have their similarities, they are not the same, and rather than competing with one another can be used as complimentary tools to maximise the efficiency of an IT environment.

 Data backup is the process of taking a copy of data at a fixed point in time and storing it for a set time frame (retention) in an alternate location to its original source.